dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/fabric-configs.md

 Fabric supports both `delete+insert` and `append` strategy.

-If a unique key is not provided, it will default to the `append` strategy
+If a unique key is not provided, it will default to the `append` strategy.

 ## Permissions